 The Bridge to Better Treatment

-As part of a viable method of treatment for PTSD, in a recent study that appeared in Molecular Psychiatry, certain compounds contained in marijuana were shown to effectively help PTSD patients.
+As part of a viable method of treatment for PTSD, in a recent study that appeared in Molecular Psychiatry, certain compounds contained in marijuana were shown to effectively help PTSD patients8.
 Cannabinoids that have their origins in the marijuana plant may be able to combat PTSD in patients by alleviating disturbing nightmares plus other debilitating symptoms.
 The psychoactive chemicals in cannabis can help decrease PTSD symptoms and help patients process their way through their condition to make progress toward eliminating it all together.

 It’s been found through study that a lack of endocannabinoids is closely tied to PTSD, and when the body loses so many of them, the cannabinoids that are present in medical cannabis can have a therapeutic effect that can help patients get a break from reliving painful memories over and over.
 Cannabinoid receptors that are spread throughout the brain and body are receptive to medicinal cannabis, which can improve symptoms that impact mental and physical well being.
 One of the benefits of treating PTSD with medical cannabis is that it can stem the onset of increased depressive behavior and afflictions of anxiety from overuse and abuse of drug medications.

 A recent study approved by the FDA was able to go beyond being just observational and be more hands-on and controlled.
-The Medical Cannabis Program in New Mexico was the first of its kind to add PTSD to the list of treatable conditions for medicinal cannabis so that researchers could analyze its effectiveness.
-In one of the findings from the study, of the total number of patients participating in the study, over 75% experienced a lessening of symptoms versus when they had no exposure to medical cannabis.
+The Medical Cannabis Program in New Mexico was the first of its kind to add PTSD to the list of treatable conditions for medicinal cannabis so that researchers could analyze its effectiveness9 10.
+In one of the findings from the study, of the total number of patients participating in the study, over 75% experienced a lessening of symptoms versus when they had no exposure to medical cannabis11.

-For the maximum benefits of medicinal cannabis to treat those afflicted with PTSD, it’s important to seek the guidance of a doctor with a practice serving medical cannabis patients, and a local cannabis dispensary clinic if you live in a state where medicinal cannabis is legal.
+For the maximum benefits of medicinal cannabis to treat those afflicted with PTSD, it’s important to seek the guidance of a doctor12 with a practice serving medical cannabis patients, and a local cannabis dispensary clinic if you live in a state where medicinal cannabis is legal.

 The conditions caused by PTSD won’t be totally eliminated by any one kind of drug, but medicinal cannabis does offer some relief.
 And despite the pushback from researchers and organizations that have the approval of the government, breakthroughs will come to light as more knowledge about cannabis is gained and the healing benefits of cannabis are more widely recognized.